Caragea's plague: Outbreak and measures taken

 Many of the new rules were not respected, despite the rulers' attempts, which included the spread of printed fliers.
 By August, the city became almost deserted, with even the doctors fleeing, as did Caragea, who moved his residence outside Bucharest to Cotroceni.
 The French consul said that two-thirds of the Bucharesters fled.

-Initially, sick people were to be committed to the Dudeşti hospital (later also Cioplea and Băneasa), but soon the 14 quarantine rooms of the unit were overrun, and the place became a simple mass grave.

 People with immunity to the disease were hired as undertakers, and walked from door to door to gather corpses.
 The corpses were taken to the mass graves in Dudeşti and buried there.
 Often, dying people were taken also and buried alive, and sometimes beaten to death.
 An undertaker squad once reported that "we collected 15 dead today, but only buried 14, because one of them ran away".
 Sometimes, sick people with enough strength fought back, and killed the undertakers.

 The highest mortality was in October 1813; the gravediggers couldn't even bury all the dead, and many of them were put in large pits, which were not covered and many "were eaten by dogs and other beasts".
 In February 1814, the last market still open, Târgul de Afară (Obor), was closed down, but soon the people returned to the city.
-In 1818 the quarantine hospitals of Plumbuita and Văcăreşti were closed down.
+In 1818 the quarantine hospitals of Plumbuita and Văcărești were closed down.

 Death toll

 An estimated 60,000 people died of the plague in the two years, 20–30,000 of them in Bucharest, which is a large number, as the city population at the time was about 120,000.
 According to a church teacher, the church reports say that 20,000 died in Bucharest by January 1814 (excluding those buried in backyards), while the personal doctor of Caragea claimed that between 25,000 and 30,000 died.

-According to the 1831 census (taken right after another cholera epidemic), the population of Bucharest was about 60,000 people.